 Prior to July 1, 2013, clients had be eligible for OSIPM to receive home and community-based services.
 The K State Plan, on the other hand, only requires an individual to have OHP Plus, which includes the MAGI Medicaid programs (excluding CHIP).
 Because MAGI recipients' Medicaid eligibility is not contingent on having a higher income limit only available under the waiver, they do not have to receive a waivered case management service each month in order to maintain eligibility for services.

 Note: Individuals still have to meet the SPL requirements to receive K Plan Services.

 Landlord/tenant relationship.
 For all programs except SNAP, a landlord/tenant relationship exists when:

 Legally married.
-A marriage uniting a man and a woman according to the provisions of either:
+A marriage uniting two individuals according to the provisions of either:

 Low Income Subsidy Program (LIS).
 A federal assistance program for Medicare clients who are eligible for extra help meeting their Medicare Part D prescription drug costs.
 LIS helps Medicare clients pay their monthly premium, deductible, and co-insurance costs under Part D. LIS is a means-tested program.
 All clients must qualify on the basis of household income, resources, and size as defined by the Social Security Administration.